 A frequent question I receive when it comes to having one-on-ones with employees is: With whom and how often?
 Everyone?
 Direct reports?
 A cross-section of employees from different departments?
 Once a week?
 Once a month?
 Bi-weekly?
 Quarterly?
 Once a year?

 One-on-one meetings can be notably time-consuming — especially if you’ve got more than 50 employees.
 So figuring out how who you’re talking with and the right cadence of conversations is crucial.

-To get a sense of what other successful leaders have implemented at their companies, I posed the question of one-on-one frequency and structure to The Watercooler, our online community for 600+ leaders, managers and executives from around the world.
+To get a sense of what other successful leaders have implemented at their companies, I posed the question of one-on-one frequency and structure to The Watercooler, our online community in Know Your Team with 1,000+ leaders, managers and executives from around the world.

 Here’s some of their best advice about one-on-ones: